IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

 * In TaikoJiro 1, one-letter form (`SIDE:N` / `SIDE:n`, `SIDE:E` / `SIDE:e`, & `SIDE:B` / `SIDE:b`) are recognized, and `SIDE:Ex`/`SIDE:EX`/`SIDE:ex` is considered a short form of `SIDE:Extra`/`SIDE:EXTRA`/`SIDE:extra`.
-* In TaikoJiro, `SIDE:` has per-file scope and notechart definitions for `SIDE:Normal` & `SIDE:Ex` should be separated into 2 files and for `SIDE:Both` should be duplicated into these 2 files.
+* In TaikoJiro, `SIDE:` has per-file scope-fineness and notechart definitions for `SIDE:Normal` & `SIDE:Ex` should be separated into 2 files and for `SIDE:Both` should be duplicated into these 2 files.
-  * In OpenTaiko (0auBSQ), `SIDE:` has per&ndash;player-side scope.
+  * In OpenTaiko (0auBSQ), `SIDE:` has per&ndash;player-side scope-fineness.
 * In OpenTaiko (0auBSQ), `SIDE:` has been re-purposed to be used in conjunction with [`COURSE:Tower`](#course) to specify the actual difficulty in the tower mode and can be one of:
   * `SIDE:Normal` &mdash; the *<ruby>甘<rt>ama</rt>口<rt>kuchi</rt></ruby>* "easy" difficulty.
   * `SIDE:Ex` / `SIDE:` / any other unrecognized argument &mdash; the *<ruby>辛<rt>kara</rt>口<rt>kuchi</rt></ruby>* "hard" difficulty.